dib-lab/2021-paper-metapangenomes/manuscript.md

 + @Tessa: should I compare this against nucleotide k-mers at all?
 Bc I think that's the underlying assumption here, nucleotides don't work for this stuff.

 ![
-**K-size and alphabet do not impact pangenome estimation with k-mers.** Violin plots represent the distribution of R2 values for linear models (Total, Unique) or statistic values for mantel tests (Mantel). *Total* corresponds to correlation between total number of distinct genes and distinct k-mers in a genome. *Unique* corresponds to correlation between the number of unique genes and unique k-mers in genome. *Mantel* corresponds to a mantel test between the gene and k-mer presence-absence matrices.
+**K-size and alphabet do not impact pangenome estimation with k-mers.** Violin plots representing the distribution of R^2^ values for linear models (Total, Unique) or statistic values for mantel tests (Mantel) calculated for each pangenome. *Total* corresponds to correlations between the total number of distinct genes and k-mers in a genome. *Unique* corresponds to correlations between the number of unique genes and k-mers in genome. *Mantel* corresponds to mantel tests between the gene and k-mer presence-absence matrices.
 ](images/violin_fig.png){#fig:violin_fig}

 Performance across metrics varied dramatically for different pangenomes, with k-mers and genes highly correlated for some pangenomes and not correlated for others (**Figure @fig:violin_fig**) .